This post may contain affiliate links. You can view our affiliate disclosure here.

 As Srixon’s least expensive offering, the Soft Feel is one of the most popular golf balls among budget-minded golfers.
 Overall performance is really great, and although spin around the greens isn’t quite on the level of a Tour ball, the alignment marking and affordability make up for it.

 The Zip by Wilson is fast and low-spinning off the tee.
 It performs very nicely around the greens.
 It has a soft feel with low compression.
-And the best part is that it’s very inexpensive, averaging at just $15/dozen or $25-$30 for 24 balls.
+It has plenty of social proof to back it up.
+And the best part is that it’s very inexpensive.

 This ball has a compression rating of 50 and a two-piece construction that consists of: